 The sign-in problem in Outlook may occur because of different reasons.
 Microsoft keeps a close watch on every account and prevents others from accessing your account without your permission.
 When someone tries to log in from a new device or place, Microsoft tries to verify the identity of the person as the rightful owner by sending an email or SMS alert to the registered phone number or email address.

 Microsoft alerts the user about such unusual sign-in activities in two ways:

 - When you try to log in, you will get a message about detecting something strange about your sign-in.
 To safeguard your account, you may be asked to provide a security code from one of your alternate contact means.

-- You will receive a notification on all your alternate contacts.
+- You will receive a notification of all your alternate contacts.
 This notification can be either an SMS or email message.
 However, such message can be a hoax.
 You can know about the authenticity of such messages by checking the sender.
-A genuine message should arrive from the official Microsoft account team at email@example.com.
+A genuine message should arrive from the official Microsoft account team at firstname.lastname@example.org.

 When you Logged in from a New Device or Place

 Your Outlook account may get blocked in case you are using a new device in a new place.
 Outlook does in order to keep your account safe in case some is trying to get access to your account by signing in as you.
 In order to unlock your Outlook account, it is suggested to follow the instructions given on the sign-in screen by selecting where you can receive a security code sent by Outlook.
 Once you receive the code on your device, simply enter it to get access to your account.

 However, in case you are traveling and if you don’t have access to the registered phone or email on which the code is being sent to you, follow these steps: